Batman Eternal: Sequel

-At the 2015 San Diego Comic-Con International, DC announced a followup series, Batman and Robin Eternal.
-It will feature Tynion as the lead writer, along with Snyder, Seeley, Geneveive Valentine, Steve Orlando, Jackson Lanzing, Collin Kelly and Ed BrissonIt, with art from Tony Daniel, Paul Pelletier and Scot Eaton.
+At the 2015 San Diego Comic-Con, DC announced a followup series, Batman and Robin Eternal.
+It features Tynion as the lead writer, along with Snyder, Seeley, Genevieve Valentine, Steve Orlando, Jackson Lanzing, Collin Kelly and Ed BrissonIt, with art from Tony Daniel, Paul Pelletier and Scot Eaton.
 Batman and Robin Eternal was set to begin in October 2015 until April 2016, running weekly for 26 issues, and is intended to celebrate the 75th anniversary of the Robin character, just as Batman Eternal celebrated the 75th anniversary of the Batman character.
 Tynion stated, "Part of it will be Dick Grayson as Robin in the past alongside Batman.
 This is Dick's first international mysteries, he thought it was the most harrowing case of his life but he didn't know who he was up against.
 He's going to stumble into a mystery that shakes the foundation of the concept of Robin.
 This is the series where we will bring back Cassandra Cain to the DC Universe.
 She's been one of my favorite characters, I came up in the era when she was front and center.
 Bringing her into continuity in this story in particular -- the three leads in this story are Dick Grayson and Harper Row and Cassandra Cain.
 It's going to take us all over the world and bring in all of the Robins.
 The whole Bat family."